ranbureand/sitefolio/_posts/2021-08-15-multilingual-sites-in-jekyll-4.markdown

 ## Afterword

-If you feel like adding something to the subject and/or you have spotted something worth fixing, please feel free to either [drop me a line](andreaburan.com/ "Andrea Buran’s Sitefolio") or [create an issue on GitHub](https://github.com/ranbureand/multilingual-experiment/issues): thoughts, critiques, suggestions are welcomed.
+If you have any suggestions or spot something worth fixing, please feel free to either [drop me a line](andreaburan.com/ "Andrea Buran’s Sitefolio") or [create an issue on GitHub](https://github.com/ranbureand/multilingual-experiment/issues).
+Thoughts, critiques, suggestions are welcomed.

 Thank you!